12 Era of Bad Feelings

 How Revolutionary Was the 1800 Election?

 There is some truth to Jefferson’s assertion about the 1800 election being revolutionary.
 For one, since Adams favored breaking down church-state separation (declaring fast days, for instance, as president) and Jefferson was religiously unorthodox, the election was a referendum on religious freedom.
 Jefferson’s victory ensconced the freedom the Founders wrote into the Constitution a decade earlier and dramatic denominational growth in the early 19th century supported Jefferson and Madison’s notion that religious freedom actually helped rather than hindered religion.
 Jefferson also ended the whiskey tax (as promised) and reduced the federal debt by 33%.
 And Jefferson democratized the military as we’ll see below with his founding of the academy at West Point.
-Finally, while his administration didn’t actually overturn the Alien & Sedition Acts — they took on a life of their own, in fact, in the 20th century — they let enforcement lapse.
+Finally, while his administration didn’t completely overturn the Alien & Sedition Acts — they took on a life of their own, in fact, in the 20th century — they let enforcement lapse.
 Jefferson didn’t object, though, when state governments in New York and Pennsylvania prosecuted Federalist newspaper editors for seditious libel during his tenure, his original objection to the Sedition Act being that the national government could not abridge freedom of the press, especially for Democratic-Republican journalists.

 Jefferson Memorial Statue, Washington, D.C.